 The Connected Horse workshops provide the opportunity for people living with early stage dementia and their care partners to be together as they experience non-riding activities with horses.
 The power of the human-horse connection helps participants not only feel relaxed, confident, and happy in the moment, they also learn about self compassion, stress reduction strategies and communication and awareness practices.

-New 2018 Workshops at Xenophon Therapeutic Riding CenterSessions in March/April and April/May.
+New 2018 Workshops at Xenophon Therapeutic Riding CenterSessions in August/September and October/November.